Soulis Papadopoulos: Managerial career

-Several months after his retirement, Papadopoulos began his coaching career as an assistant manager at Proodeftiki in the Greek Alpha Ethniki.
+Several months after his retirement, Papadopoulos began his coaching career as an assistant manager at Proodeftiki in the Alpha Ethniki.
 He took on as interim manager during coaching staff replacements and eventually, was appointed head coach of the club in 2000.
 Despite the club's relegation at the end of the 1999–2000 Alpha Ethniki season, Papadopoulos was entrusted to lead the team back to top-flight, which he managed after managing the club for two seasons in the Beta Ethniki.
 He would remain manager of Proodeftiki for the following two seasons in the Alpha Ethniki until the end of the 2003–04 Alpha Ethniki season, when he resigned from his post after a loss from Panionios, thus failing to avoid relegation to the Beta Ethniki.

 Papadopoulos moved to Cyprus and was appointed head coach of Cypriot First Division side Apollon Limassol.
 His stay however was brief, as he resigned from his post in September 2004 after a 6–1 loss from Alki Larnaca.
 He returned to Greece to take over Kastoria in the Beta Ethniki, but terminated his contract in just two days, for personal reasons.
 Early in 2005, Papadopoulos took over as manager of Paniliakos, also in the Beta Ethniki before returning to Proodeftiki in the summer of 2005, managing the club for two seasons in the Beta Ethniki.
 At the end of the 2006-07 Beta Ethniki season, Proodeftiki finished in 16th place, thus being relegated to the Gamma Ethniki (the third tier of the Greek football league system) and Papadopoulos' contract with the club was terminated.

-Papadopoulos moved to Vyzas in 2007, and then Olympiacos Volos until March 2008.
-A month later, he was hired by Pierikos where he managed to avoid relegation at the end of the season.
-He thus renewed his stay at Pierikos, until April 2009.
+Papadopoulos moved to Vyzas Megara in 2007, and then Olympiacos Volos until March 2008.
+A month later, he was hired by Pierikos, where he managed to avoid relegation at the end of the season.
+He thus renewed his stay at Pierikos until April 2009.

 In September 2009, Papadopoulos took over management of Egaleo, resigning after managing no win in three consecutive matches.
 He returned to Pierikos in October 2009, where he managed to enter the promotion play-offs.
-After Pierikos failed to promote to the Superleague in the process, Papadopoulos' contract was terminated.
+After Pierikos failed to promote to the Super League in the process, Papadopoulos' contract was terminated.

 At the start of the 2010–11 season, he moved to Rhodes to take over local club Diagoras.
 He resigned after three games, and was appointed head coach by fellow Football League side Veria until January 2011.
 In March, he once again returned to Pierikos.
-He left the club in January 2012, and was appointed head coach of Iraklis in the Football League 2 Northern Group.
+He left the club in January 2012, and was appointed as the manager of Iraklis in the Football League 2 Northern Group.
 In May 2012 he was hired a fourth time by Pierikos until the end of the season.
 In the summer of 2012, he moved to Doxa Drama.